On quasi-Hermitian varieties in even characteristic and related orthogonal arrays: Abstract

 \section{Abstract}

-In this paper we study the BM quasi-Hermitian varieties introduced in~\cite{ACK}.
-After a brief investigation of their combinatorial properties, we first show that all of these varieties are equivalent in non-zero even characteristic, exhibiting a behavior which is strikingly different from what happens in odd characteristic, see \cite{AL22}.
+In this paper we study the BM quasi-Hermitian varieties introduced in~\cite{ACK}, laying in the $3$-dimensional Desarguesian projective space of even order.
+After a brief investigation of their combinatorial properties, we first show that all of these varieties are projectively equivalent, exhibiting a behavior which is strikingly different from what happens in odd characteristic, see \cite{AL22}.
 This completes the classification project started there.
-Next, by using previous results, we explicitly determine the structure of the full collineation group stabilizing these varieties.
-Finally, as a byproduct of our investigation, we also construct a family of simple orthogonal arrays $O(q^5,q^4,q,2)$ with entries in $\GF{q}$, where $q$ is a power of $2$.
+Here we prove more; indeed, by using previous results, we explicitly determine the structure of the full collineation group stabilizing these varieties.
+Finally, as a byproduct of our investigation, we also construct a family of simple orthogonal arrays $O(q^5,q^4,q,2)$, with entries in $\GF{q}$, where $q$ is an even prime power.
+Orthogonal arrays (OA's) are principally used to minimize the number of experiments needed in order to investigate how variables in testing interact with each other.

 \keywords{Quasi-Hermitian variety; collineation group; projective classification; orthogonal array; even characteristic.} \subjclass[2020]{11G25, 20H30,05B15}